 - Block Activity and Rewards

-Within your plan, be sure to allow time for regular breaks in work activity.
-Block together activities with rewards. e.g. “when I complete this task, I’ll reward myself with a coffee and chat with my colleagues”.
-Just make sure you commit to multiple short breaks to avoid exhaustion throughout the day.
+A really motivational way to plan your day is by blocking activities with rewards.
+For example, "when I complete this task, i'll reward myself with a coffee and chat with my colleagues".
+Also, make sure to schedule in short breaks to your day, which will avoid exhaustion.

 - Take a lunch break